 Protect your face and lips.

-Protect your face and lips on every winter run with some sort of neck or face guard and plenty of chapstick.
-Keep your neck and cheeks warm and protected from the elements, with plenty of chapstick to avoid wind burn and dry, cracked lips on the run.
+Protect your face and lips every time you run in the cold with some sort of neck or face guard and plenty of Chapstick or Vaseline.
+Keep your neck and cheeks warm and protected from the elements, with plenty of Chapstick to avoid wind burn and dry, cracked lips on the run.

-This winter running tips will help you stay safe and sane throughout the season.
-It is when we experience the most challenges that we also experience the most growth – and winter running season will certainly help you grow as a runner.
+These winter running tips will help you stay safe and sane throughout the season.
+It is when we experience the most challenges that we also experience the most growth – and jogging in winter will certainly help you grow as a runner.

 Persevering through the difficulties of cold weather running will only make you stronger come spring.
 Use this time to build a running base, maintain fitness, or train for a goal.
 Be flexible with your training and cut yourself some slack.